 Selling your house when you have set deadlines can be a tough process.
 Even when a sale is agreed, the timelines for the conveyancing process can vary greatly.
 Read our handy guide to find out more about selling your home at auction and how more secure timelines can help you plan your move.

-The modern method of auction is a flexible way for those looking to sell their home quickly, using a process that just isn’t possible when selling by traditional methods.
+Auction is a flexible way for those looking to sell their home quickly, using a process that just isn’t possible when selling by traditional methods.
 Once auctions were only reserved for cash ready investors and run-down stock, where they have now had a new lease of life and are now available to all potential property purchasers.

 So, what are the benefits of selling your property at auction?